kazo0/kazo0.github.io/docs/_posts/2023-12-19-toolkit-tuesday-safearea.md

 ### SoftInput Example

 The `SafeArea.Insets` property has a special `InsetMask` value called `SoftInput`.
-This value is used to ensure that the specified area will adapt to any sort of soft-input panel that may appear, such as the on-screen keyboard on touch devices.
+This value is used to ensure that the specified area will adapt to any sort of soft input panel that may appear, such as the on-screen keyboard on touch devices.
 Let's try it out!

 ```diff
  <Grid Background="Purple">